Jhgomez/sopes1/Lab/notes.md

 5. create base container: `docker run --name <base image name in our case: db_mysql> -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=<password in our case: secret> mysql

-6. Build and then run or run and build compose from the directory it lives in. `docker compose build` and/or `docker compose up -d`
+6. Build and then run or run and build compose from the directory it lives in. `docker compose build` and/or `docker compose up -d` or `docker compose up --build`

 ### Stop containers(optional)
 `docker compose stop`